yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 print(my_trace.sched)
 ```

-**HOWEVER...** It will be better if you **ignore all of the above options for conversion and loading**, and skipp straight to the section below about ptt_utils.py!
+**HOWEVER...** It will be better if you **ignore all of the above options for conversion and loading**, and skip straight to the section below about ptt_utils.py!

 # **ptt_utils.py** - the *Preferred* Method for Conversion and Load #